sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 ## 5. Others

+### Why did you choose this project?

+Basically, whatever, I am interested in the tools from debugging, since it allows me to eat my own dog food.

 ### Why are you interested in Open Source?

 It leads to well-designed software.
 Generated things from open source are not only